 Pay-what-you-want and gift services

-In keeping with a Pagan ethic of reciprocity, I offer the following services to my extended community on a pay-what-you-want or gift basis.
+In keeping with a Heathen ethic of reciprocity, I offer the following services to my extended community on a pay-what-you-want or gift basis.
 This permits me to accommodate a diverse range of budgets without compromising my own.

 Gift and pay-what-you-want work is made possible through the ongoing support I receive from many kind people.

 If you’d like to help make it possible for me to offer more of these services to folks who can benefit from them, the best way you can do so is by supporting the Hermitage on Patreon!

 1. Dark ambient music playlists